mattermost/mattermost-handbook/operations/messaging-and-math/how-to-guides-for-m-and-m/how-to-create-release-announcements.md

 ## Language Guidelines**
 1. Specify Desktop app or Mobile App if a feature is not dependent on the server release
+2. Use common wording, e.g.:
-2. Sites --> Servers
+ Sites --> Servers
+ Webapp --> Browser
 3. "Better messaging experience" is too vague
 4. Do not use internal names of features, such as "Unread toasts", "Deep linking"
-5. Webapp --> Browser

 ## Screenshot Guidelines